Safety and Security Reports

 Published each year on October 1, this report provides annual crime and residential fire safety statistics to comply with the mandatory reporting requirements of both the Higher Education Opportunity Act and the Clery Act.

-If a major safety incident occurs on campus, the Office of Campus Security will issue Timely Warnings and Crime Alerts through the EC Alert system.
+If a major safety incident occurs on campus, the Department of Public Safety will issue Timely Warnings and Crime Alerts through the EC Alert system.
 These warnings are in compliance with the “Timely Warning” provision of the Clery Act.
 These warnings and alerts are used when there has been a crime or incident on or near campus that poses a safety threat to members of the campus community.
-In instances where there is no immediate danger to the community, a Crime Alert may be distributed to the College community by campus email, displayed on the campus portal, and posted in various high-visibility locations on campus.
+In instances where there is no immediate danger to the community, a Crime Alert may be distributed to the University community by campus email, displayed on the myElmhurst Portal, and posted in various high-visibility locations on campus.

 Daily Crime Log

-The Office of Campus Security maintains a Daily Crime Log to record all criminal incidents and alleged criminal incidents that are reported to the Office of Campus Security.
+The Department of Public Safety maintains a Daily Crime Log to record all criminal incidents and alleged criminal incidents that are reported to the Department of Public Safety.
 The Daily Crime Log provides crime statistics/information throughout the year, and it is used to support the information provided in the Annual Security and Fire Safety Report (Clery Report).
-The Daily Crime Log is maintained and updated within two business days of the date the crime is reported to the Office of Campus Security.
+The Daily Crime Log is maintained and updated within two business days of the date the crime is reported to the Department of Public Safety.
 Dispositions on the Daily Crime Log are maintained for 60 days after a crime is included in the log.
-A copy of the College’s Daily Crime Log may be requested from the Office of Campus Security for review.
+A copy of the University’s Daily Crime Log may be requested from the Department of Public Safety for review.
 The crime log for the most recent 60-day period is immediately available for public inspection, upon request, during normal business hours.
 Any portion of the log that is older than 60 days is open to public inspection, upon request, and made available within two business days of the request.

-Elmhurst College is committed to providing an educational, living and working environment free of all forms of sex discrimination and harassment, in compliance with Title IX of the Education Amendments of 1972.
+Elmhurst University is committed to providing an educational, living and working environment free of all forms of sex discrimination and harassment, in compliance with Title IX of the Education Amendments of 1972.
 Discrimination on the basis of sex includes sexual harassment, sexual assault and sexual violence, dating and domestic violence, and stalking.
-All students, faculty, staff, other members of the College community, and contractors, consultants and vendors doing business or providing services to Elmhurst College are protected under Title IX.
+All students, faculty, staff, other members of the University community, and contractors, consultants and vendors doing business or providing services to Elmhurst University are protected under Title IX.

-In addition to Title IX, Elmhurst College complies with the Campus SaVE Act, the Preventing Sexual Violence in Higher Education Act of Illinois, and other state and federal regulations.
+In addition to Title IX, Elmhurst University complies with the Campus SaVE Act, the Preventing Sexual Violence in Higher Education Act of Illinois, and other state and federal regulations.

 Sex Offender Registry